 Dalrymple National Park features some unique features of the Charters Towers region including ancient lava flows and the Burdekin River, the largest river in Queensland.
-In the dry season its sandy edges provide a lovely setting for camping.

 Mount Keelbottom can be seen rising 130m above the surrounding plain.

 Part of the old Dalrymple township site can be found in the park.
 It was one of the first inland settlements in northern Australia.

 Read more about nature, culture and history of Dalrymple National Park.

 Parks and forests protect Queensland's wonderful natural diversity and scenery.
 Help keep these places special by following these guidelines.

 - Preferably use a fuel stove for cooking.

 - Do not collect firewood from the park, bring your own clean, milled wood.